alexkasema/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A python script that prints alphabet in lowercase
 # 3-print_alphabt.py
 A program that prints the ASCII alphabet (excluding q and e), in lowercase, not followed by a new line.
+# 4-print_hexa.py
+A program that prints all numbers from 0 to 98 in decimal and in hexadecimal